vmware-allspark/tanzu-servicemesh-samples/README.md

 ## Learn about TSM through Examples

-This repository contains sample applications from various organizations that can be installed on your onboarded TSM cluster.
+This repository contains sample applications from various organizations that can be installed on your onboarded Tanzu Service Mesh managed cluster.

 - [Acme Fitness from VMware Cloud Advocacy Team](https://github.com/vmwarecloudadvocacy/acme_fitness_demo)
 - [Bookinfo from Istio](https://istio.io/latest/docs/examples/bookinfo/)

-We have selected parts of and pre-packaged the example applications to run on TSM Service Mesh.
+We have selected parts of and pre-packaged the example applications to run on Tanzu Service Mesh.
 It is a way to learn about TSM and test out its features such as

 - Autoscaling using TSM Service Autoscaler